 It is most common in boys, particularly those playing

 lots of sport involving running, kicking and jumping.

-As a result, the muscles get very tight which creates a lot of tension where they attach to shin bone at the tibial tuberosity.
-This damage the bone, known as Traction Apophysitis, which results in inflammation and swelling.
+As a result, the muscles get very tight which creates a lot of tension where the patella tendon attaches to the shin bone at the tibial tuberosity.
+This damages the bone, known as Traction Apophysitis, which results in inflammation and swelling.

-The body tries to heal itself by laying down new layers of bone.
-When the quadriceps muscles are used heavily and frequently such as in running and kicking, this goes into overdrive causing a bony lump to form on the shin.
+The body tries to heal itself by laying down new layers of bone, but if you are doing lots of activities like running and kicking, this goes into overdrive causing a bony lump to form on the shin.

 Sometimes, the tension in the muscles pulls so hard on the bone that small cracks develop, pulling the tibial tuberosity away from the tibia itself.
 This is known as an avulsion fracture.

 Occasionally, the condition occurs following a direct blow to the tibial tuberosity, such as a forceful kick, but this is much less common.

 The main symptom of Osgood Schlatters disease is pain just below the kneecap.
 It is tender to touch and will hurt with any sporting activity.
 The pain comes and goes, increasing with activity and decreasing with rest.